Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Aim

-**Impulse Cost:** 1

 Counter the Range Partial Defense of an attack made at Medium + range.

 ### Change Initiative

-**Impulse Cost:** 1 per +1 Initiative, (0 for dropping)

-Move up 1 Initiative for every 1 Impulse spent, which takes effect at the start of the round.
+Move up to (Athletics) Initiative, which takes effect at the star of the next round.

-Alternatively, the character may drop down any number of Initiative at no cost, applied immediately.

 ### Dive for Cover

-**Impulse Cost:** 2

 Take Cover, gaining either Partial or Full Defense depending on the terrain.

 ### Defend Other

-**Impulse Cost:** 1 per target.

 Until your next action, you protect the target(s), using your Soak value (if it is higher).